-After Homer is embarrassed at a bumbling TV character sharing his name, he changes it to the decidedly more respectable "Max Power" (the only name he spelled correctly).
+After Homer is embarrassed at a bumbling TV character sharing his name, he changes it to the decidedly more respectable "Max Power."
 When complimented on his new name, he replies "Thanks, I got it off a hair dryer."

 Though not a personal name, Homer, at Moe's Tavern, calls in absent to work because he's observing the "Festival of (sees "Maximum Occupancy" sign behind the counter)...Maximum Occupancy."

 At one point, Bart pretends his turtle is lost to sneak inside a woman's house.
 When she asks him what the turtle's name is, he says "Apron Boobs-face" and later gives his own name as "Shoes Butt-back."

 When Lisa has to do an essay about her heritage for a class project, she decides to write about Native Americans and chooses a made-up tribe calling it "Hitachi" after her microwave.